argonautica/redditdownloader/README.md

 ###Installation

-Git clone this repository, then `cd` into the directory to run
+Git clone this repository, then `cd` into the directory to run.
 ```shell script
 git clone https://github.com/argonautica/redditdownloader.git && cd redditdownloader
 ```